brianmueller/typing-hero/README.md

 ### To-Do:
-* Fix bug where first word doesn't count
-* Fix bug where words keep scrolling when window is not selected
+* Fix bug where game crashes
 * Add levels
-  * Words get faster
   * On new level, longer words